 No, Onfi isn’t the same as Xanax.

 Onfi contains the active drug clobazam.
 Xanax contains the active drug alprazolam.
-Both clobazam and alprazolam belong to a class of medications called benzodiazepines.
-(A medication class is a group of drugs that work in a similar way.)
+Both clobazam and alprazolam belong to a group of medications called benzodiazepines.

-Although the two drugs belong to the same medication class, they’re used for different conditions.
+Although the two drugs belong to the same group of medications, they’re used for different conditions.
 The Food and Drug Administration (FDA) has approved Onfi to treat seizures in people with LGS, when used with other seizure medications.

 Can I drive while taking Onfi?